Overview

 AI for Healthcare Programme-specific Requirements

 Entry to our AI for Healthcare CDT programme is very competitive.
 Successful applicants normally have achieved a First Class (4-year) Undergraduate degree and Distinction level Master’s degree or equivalent degrees in a relevant scientific or technical discipline, such as computer science, engineering (mechanical, electrical, biomedical engineering), mathematics, physics, statistics, as well as biological sciences, or medicine.
-Expected core skills include mathematics, statistics, or data science.
+Expected core skills include mathematics, coding, statistics.
 Additional expertise in medicine or biology (especially quantitative and biological systems) is valuable, as is expertise in machine learning, computer vision, deep learning, robotics, natural language processing, human-computer interfaces or software engineering.
 If in doubt, prospective applicants are encouraged to apply in any case.

 Clinical PhD Fellows Eligibility

-Eligibility criteria: Normally, clinical PhD applicants:
+Eligibility criteria: Normally, applicants for the clinical PhD fellowship

 1. must be a GMC registered Doctor in training in the UK